hemantcrynet/oAuth2.0-pybridge/README.md

 # pyoauthbridge

-pyoauthbridge is a official python library to communicate with Tradelab API.
+pyoauthbridge is a official python library to communicate with Hemant API.

 ### Prerequisites

-* Please refer the document http://primusapi.tradelab.in/webapi/
+* Please refer the document http://primusapi.Hemant.in/webapi/
 * This API uses OAuth 2.0 protocol .
 You will need following to get started -(Please contact your broker team to get these details)
 ```
 app_id